 Work cooperatively with other faculty;

-Maintain updated course content meeting current program goals;
+Maintain updated clinical skills meeting current program goals;

 Complete cultural sensitivity/diversity training or course work;